mautrix/telegram/README.md

 ## Discussion
 Matrix room: [`#telegram:maunium.net`](https://matrix.to/#/#telegram:maunium.net)

-A Telegram chat will be created once the bridge is stable enough.
+A Telegram chat bridged to the Matrix room will be created once the bridge supports using a bot for unauthenticated users.

 ## Usage
 ### Setup
 0. Clone the repository
 1. Set up the virtual environment
-   1. Create with `virtualenv -p /usr/bin/python3 .venv` (requires Python 3.5 or higher)
+   1. Create with `virtualenv -p /usr/bin/python3 .venv`
    2. Activate with `source .venv/bin/activate`
 2. Install dependencies with `pip install -r requirements.txt`
 3. Copy `example-config.yaml` to `config.yaml` and fill out the fields.